MARITIMES MAVEN

 Flock of Sheep

-The Upper and Lower Flock of Sheep is on my next visit list.
+Don’t miss the Upper and Lower Flock of Sheep.
 This hike showcases some unusual geological features.
 Glaciers pushed large white granite boulders on top of black lava spires, and from the water, fishermen thought the boulders looked like a flock of sheep.
 The trail also follows along the coastline along the cliff edges and has extraordinary vistas.
+My husband and I thoroughly enjoyed this breathtaking, This hike is nothing short of spectacular.
+Just do it!

 Buoy Farm